derrickburt/derrickburt.github.io/opengis/leaflet/leaflet.md

 #### Appearance

 Here are the parameters I used in my [appearance tab](photos/Appearance.png).
+Most of the settings I left at their default.
+I changed the "**Add layers list**" to expanded to show the entire legend.
+I sent the "**Extent**" to "Canvas extent", and made sure my canvas was set to an appropriate scale before exporting.
+I set the "**Max Zoom Level**" to 25 and the "**Min Zoom Level**" to 3.
+I unchecked "**Restrict to extent**" so that users can zoom out as far as the like.

 #### Export

-I left these at their default setting
+I set the "**Exporter**" to "Export to folder" and left the rest of the settings at their defaults.

 ### Customize by Editing the .html File